Nike Girls Basketball Camp Sacred Heart University

 at Nike Basketball Camps

-SHU Women's Head Coach Jessica Mannetti directs high-energy, collegiate basketball training at one of the nation's most popular Nike Basketball Camp locations.
-Campers work on skill-appropriate developmental drills, shooting technique, footwork, and team building activities.
+Join SHU Women's Head Coach Jessica Mannetti and her staff during summer 2023 for high-energy basketball training at one of the nation's most popular Nike Girls Basketball Camp locations that's been around for over 20 years.
+Work on skill-appropriate developmental drills, shooting technique, footwork, and team building activities in Fairfield, CT.

 The Complete Skills Camp helps players of all abilities develop athletically, refine fundamental basketball skills and enhance their skill set at the post, wing or guard position.